-For those circumstances when in vivo batch tests are conducted in target animals for reasons other than the target animal safety test (e.g. potency tests) and these tests include the collection of safety information (e.g. on mortality), it is recommended that manufacturers use these tests to gain additional data of the safety of the vaccine in the target species.
+For those circumstances when in vivo batch tests are conducted in target animals for reasons other than the target animal safety test (e.g. potency tests) and these tests

 2.3.1.2.
 Information available on the current batch safety test